 No matter how illegible your handwriting, thank-you notes are warmer and more personal when written by hand.
 Though you might feel the urge to type a mass mailing on the computer, log off that impulse, says Martin.
 Even your grandparents will recognize an all-purpose computer paragraph.
 What's more, sending thanks by e-mail to your entire online address book is a big no-no. Most people will find this practice rude and impersonal.

-E-cards, on the other hand, are an up-and-coming mode of saying thanks.
-They can offer a quick opportunity to write a personal note, with the bonus of surprising graphics, notes Jacqueline Leo, a longtime women's magazine editor.
+E-cards and emails are another way of saying thanks.
+They can offer a quick opportunity to write a personal note, with the bonus of imagery (like a photo of you wearing that new sweater from Aunt Kathy), notes Jacqueline Leo, a longtime women's magazine editor.
 "What a delight it can be to find a personalized thank-you e-card in your inbox."
 You should always send your own message with the e-card, as well as the message that's hardwired, Leo says.

 It's never too soon to say thank you, but it can be shamefully late.
-"There is no rule about having three years -- or even one year -- in which to write a letter of thanks.
-Three minutes is more like it," says Martin in her book Miss Manners' Basic Training: Communication (Crown Publishers, 1997).
 For holiday gifts, give yourself about a week or two (but definitely complete your list before the first buds of spring arrive).
 For wedding gifts, try to write your thank-you notes two to three weeks after you receive the presents, and certainly no more than eight weeks later.
 Responding quickly is not only good manners; your writing will be more spontaneous and the sender won't start to worry that the gift never arrived.

 Is it appropriate to send your boss a thank-you note for a holiday bonus?
 After all, you might feel entitled to this predictable perk.
-Says Martin, "Miss Manners always believes in sending thank-you notes.
-It encourages people to give more."
+"Miss Manners always believes in sending thank-you notes.
+It encourages people to give more," Martin says.
 In other words, couldn't hurt, might help!